 “It will be important to separate out incident pain, procedural pain and pain on specific activities from unprovoked breakthrough pain.”
 (P007, physician, over 10 years’ PME).

-Fourteen participants commented on the pain descriptors, with five highlighting the importance of meaning behind the descriptors, noting that some terms (e.g., splitting, crushing, gnawing) might not be understood by CYP:
+Fourteen participants commented on the pain descriptors, with five highlighting the importance of meaning behind the descriptors, noting that some terms (e.g., splitting, crushing, gnawing) might not be understood by children and young people:

 "Some words are common (sharp, shooting, aching) and other words don’t necessarily equate to pain for some people…especially if they have other types of symptoms" (P5: Physician, >10yrs’ PME).